 - You cannot file a joint return.
-You can file as married filing separately or head of household if you qualify. - You can claim an exemption for your nonresident alien spouse if he or she has no gross income for U.S. tax purposes and is not another taxpayer's dependent (see Dependency Exemptions, later). - The nonresident alien spouse generally does not have to file a federal income tax return if he or she had no income from sources in the United States.
-If a return has to be filed, see the next discussion.

-• The nonresident alien spouse is not eligible for the earned income credit.
+You can file as married filing separately, or head of household if you qualify. - You can claim an exemption for your nonresident alien spouse if he or she has no gross income for U.S. tax purposes and is not another taxpayer's dependent (see Exemptions, later). - The nonresident alien spouse generally does not have to file a federal income tax return if he or she had no income from sources in the United States.
+If a return has to be filed, see the next discussion. - The nonresident alien spouse is not eligible for the earned income credit if he or she has to file a return.